- Accidental Creative

 Removing words

-- it makes what’s important stand out
+- it makes what’s an important standout

 - It reduces the effort it takes to interpret a screen